 Ariely: “One of the reasons we are doing it now is because of the cell phone.
 The cell phone is basically creating an opportunity to enter people’s lives.
 One of the main principles of behavioral economics is that the environment matters.
 Ten years ago, how could we have influenced people’s environment.
 We had no access to people’s environment, or it meant we had to go into everybody’s hut and convince them to do something.
 Now with the cell phone, we have an easy way in people’s lives and with those easy ways, we are managing to get people to at least start behaving in a way that takes their long term into account even in the short term.”

-The Joep Lange Institute supports implementation research in Kenya, where Dan Ariely’s team of Center for Advanced Hindsight are working to help make the M-TIBA health wallet more effective by discovering ways to encourage users to set funds aside for healthcare.
+The Joep Lange Institute supports implementation research in Kenya, where Dan Ariely’s team of Center for Advanced Hindsight team is helping make the M-TIBA health wallet more effective by discovering ways to encourage users to set funds aside for healthcare.
 If we want to build a more inclusive healthcare system, we must first understand why people do what they do and how we can get them to make better decisions.

 “How do we get people to take the right decisions?
 How do we get them not to just think about the moment, but to think about long term?”